onap/oom/docs/sections/guides/access_guides/oom_access_info.rst

 is assigned.
 In OpenStack this is a floating IP address.

-Most ONAP applications use the `NodePort` as predefined `service:type`, which opens allows access to the service through the the IP address of each Kubernetes node.
+Most ONAP applications use the `NodePort` as predefined `service:type`, which opens allows access to the service through the IP address of each Kubernetes node.
 When using  the `Loadbalancer` as `service:type` `Kubernetes LoadBalancer`_ object which gets a separate IP address.